vue-a11y/vue-accessible-multiselect/README.md

 - `Shift + Down Arrow` Moves focus to and toggles the selected state of the next option
 - `Shift + Up Arrow` Moves focus to and toggles the selected state of the previous option
 - `Shift + Space` Selects contiguous items from the most recently selected item to the focused item
 - `Control + Shift + Home` Selects the focused option and all options up to the first option.
-Moves focus t first option.
+Moves focus to the first option.
 - `Control + Shift + End` Selects the focused option and all options down to the last option.
-Moves focus t last option
+Moves focus to the last option
 - `Control + A` Selects all options in the list.
 If all options are selected, unselects all options

 Type ahead: